saidineshpola/gmap-recomm/README.md

 ## Ollama model

 - You can use the model directly for inference if it fits the system otherwise you have to use [unsloth](https://github.com/unslothai/unsloth) model conversion to convert it to GGUF format.
-- you can use following code from unsloth to convert it to the GGUF model with q4_k_m quantization.
+- you can use the following code from unsloth to convert it to the GGUF model with q4_k_m quantization.
 ```python
 from unsloth import FastLanguageModel
 model, tokenizer = FastLanguageModel.from_pretrained("../checkpoint_xx")